Hazardous Materials Management

 HAZARDOUS MATERIALS INSPECTION/BUSINESS PLAN (HMBP) PROGRAM

 There are currently 1,300 businesses in this program.
-Inspection of these facilities is on a three-year cycle.
+The inspection of these facilities is on a three-year cycle.
 All businesses subject to the HMBP program in the City of Long Beach are required to file an electronic HMBP with the Long Beach Fire Department.
-The business shall review, certify, and resubmit the chemical inventory annually and the entire plan every three years.
+The business shall review, certify, and resubmit the HMBP annually.
 The HMBP may be filed electronically at:

-The Program currently has an inventory of 450 underground storage tanks and 96 above ground storage tanks.
+The program currently has an inventory of 148 facilities with underground storage tanks 96 above ground storage tanks.
 As a result of SB 989, which was effective January 1, 2000, annual inspections are now required at all UST facilities.
 These inspections oversee the monitoring and detection equipment and operator records.
 Where underground storage tanks and above ground storage tanks were removed and petroleum contamination was identified, staff from the Health Department are responsible for clean-up oversight.
 In addition, the Health Department is responsible for the review of Soil Sampling Reports related to the removal of clarifiers and hydraulic lifts.

 Guidance Document of Soil Sampling Requirements for UST and Non-UST Related Projects